 Canada’s young hackers: A growing threat in the digital underworld

-As the digital landscape evolves, a disturbing trend is emerging: nation-states and organized crime groups are increasingly targeting young, tech-savvy Canadians, luring them into the world of cybercrime.
-According to a report by the Canadian Centre for Cyber Security, "the recruitment of youth by nation-state actors and criminal organizations is on the rise, exploiting their skills and vulnerabilities."
+As the digital landscape evolves, a disturbing trend is emerging: as young, tech-savvy Canadians are lured into the world of cybercrime.
 Disenfranchised youth, often searching for a sense of purpose or quick money, are being recruited to use their talents in dangerous ways, leading to a rise in alarming incidents across the country.

 Canada in the past, has already seen several high-profile cases of young hackers making headlines for all the wrong reasons.
 Mafiaboy, or Michael Calce, became infamous in 2000 when, at just 15 years old, he launched a massive Distributed Denial-of-Service (DDoS) attack that crippled major websites like Amazon and CNN.
 The damage was staggering—an estimated $1.7 billion.
 What started as a teenager testing his skills quickly turned into a global incident, resulting in his arrest and a youth detention sentence.
 This case highlighted how easily young talent can be misdirected into cybercriminal activities.